kei95/TypeScript-qualities/README.md

 # TypeScript-qualities
-Code snippet with slide show about how to write sustainable TS code
+Code snippet with slides about how to write sustainable TS code